Quickstart

 Using flags¶

-You can start the app without passing flags or parameters, so then an interactive command prompt will ask for the connection details.
+You can start the app without passing flags or parameters; an interactive command prompt will ask for the connection details.

 Otherwise, you can explicitly include the connection details using multiple parameters: